sergev/ifcomp/Theory.md

 2. **Check uniqueness**: Line appears exactly once in file1 AND exactly once in file2
 3. **Create bidirectional links**: Both lines reference each other

+### Heckel's First Key Observation

+> "A line that occurs once and only once in each file must be the same line (unchanged but possibly moved)."

+This fundamental insight allows the algorithm to:
+- **Establish reliable anchors**: Lines that can only match each other
+- **Provide starting points**: For extending matches in subsequent passes
+- **Exclude from further work**: Most lines in typical files are unique

+Heckel noted that this single observation "finds" most lines in typical files, excluding them from further consideration and dramatically improving efficiency.

 ### Why Unique Pairs Matter

 Unique pairs serve as "anchors" for matching because:
 - They can only match each other (unique in both files)
 - They provide starting points for extending matches
 - They help identify regions that are definitely aligned

+In Heckel's terminology, these become "found" lines that serve as boundaries for change detection.

 ### Important: Only Exact Unique Pairs